Nishal3/youtube_playlist_dag/README.md

 # If my folder name is youtube_playlist_giver, the container name would be youtube_playlist_giver-main_postgres_db-1
 ```

 You should now be in the docker container.
-The prompt should be different.
-It should now be `root@c9be136ef633:/#` or something similar before the input.
+The prompt should be different, now being `root@c9be136ef633:/#` or something similar before the input.

 To get the data, we need to get into the `playlist` database that's inside this container.
 For this, we can run:
 ``` bash